-The Professional Counseling Program is committed to delivering quality instruction and professional training to prepare students at the master’s level in clinical mental counseling, school counseling and addictions counseling.
+The Professional Counseling Program is committed to delivering quality in-person instruction and professional training to prepare students at the master’s level in clinical mental health counseling (LPC), school counseling (state certification) and addictions counseling (LADC).

 The Professional Counseling Program consists of 60 semester hours leading to the Master of Education (M.Ed.) degree.
 The Clinical Professional Counseling Program offers (1) a 60-hour track that meets the state of Oklahoma Licensed Professional Counselor (LPC) requirements, (2) a 15-hour Drug and Alcohol counseling certificate (3) and a 15-hour School Counseling certificate.
 Both 15-hour certificates can be pursued independently or serve as a concentration in the Clinical Professional Counseling Program.
 The Drug and Alcohol Counseling certificate includes five specialized courses that have been approved by the Oklahoma Board of Mental Health and Substance Abuse Services.
 The School Counseling certificate offers core classes in Counseling along with classes in Special Education and prepares students to become Certified School Counselors in Oklahoma.

 LPC application materials, other forms, and rules and regulations governing licensure are available on the Oklahoma State Board of Behavioral Health Licensure website at: ok.gov/behavioralhealth.
 Students who wish to pursue credentials in other states must contact the appropriate authority in those states in order to determine those requirements.

 The 60-hour Clinical Professional Counseling track prepares graduates to counsel in clinical mental health settings, such as mental health agencies, drug abuse treatment centers, child protective services, child counseling clinics, hospitals, geriatric centers, family counseling centers and private practice.